JacksonHagood/JacksonHagood/ReadMe.md

 # Hello!
 I'm Jackson

-Senior Computer Engineering student at Texas A&M University.
-Worked as a Software Engineer at JPMorgan Chase & Co. in the Summer of 2022.
-Currently working as a teaching assistant in the CSE department at Texas A&M University.
-Also worked at Code Ninjas over a period of four years.
-Will be rejoining JPMorgan Chase as a Software Engineer in the Summer of 2023.
+Graduated Summa Cum Laude with a degree in Computer Engineering from Texas A&M University in May 2023.
+Will be rejoining JPMorgan Chase & Co. in August 2023 as a Software Engineer (SEP).

 ## [📧](mailto:jagmachat@gmail.com)[📄](Documents/Jackson_Hagood_Resume.pdf)[🌐](https://www.jacksonhagood.com/)